Fiordland National Park

 Te Wahipounamu provides a refuge for the Takahe, thought to be extinct until it was rediscovered here in 1948, and the Kakapo, the last remaining habitat of the only nocturnal, flightless parrot in the world.
 There are intensive recovery programs underway for both of these indigenous birds.
 In addition to these birds, the vast park is home to many of New Zealands native creatures.

 The Kakapo Recovery Program is showing some success after the decimation of the birds by feral cats, rats and stoats.
 One must put in perspective what success means.
 In 1986, only 22 Kakapos could be found with a high male population.
 Today, in the safety of predator free sanctuaries, there are 124 Kakapos with a healthier male to female ratio.
 While there may be a few in the wilds of South Island, it is doubtful that they will escape predation.

 High in the Murchison Mountains alpine grasslands, another flightless bird, the Takahe joins the Kakapo as critically endangered.
 With just over 200 existing birds, conservation efforts have been undertaken to restore the population.
 As with the Kakapo, these birds are not prolific breeders and that hampers the speed of the species recovery.
 Some of the population has been moved to predator free islands and are slowly gaining a foothold.

 With over 500km of walking trails, one could wander for days in this wild and breathtaking park.
 Hunting and fishing is allowed provided that you have obtained the proper permits.
 Te Wahipounamu is a gem among gems and should be experienced.

-Finally, we ought to note the seed regarding this excellent content was offered by Cliff from Exhibit nation.
-They're a great tradeshow display suppliers.
+Finally, we ought to note the seed regarding this excellent content was offered by Jordan from Donich law .
+They're a great lawyers.
 We truly cherish a good idea!